munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

         - Waterfall: detailed description required to implement the waterfall methodology.

 #### 7. What is a reduced function used for?
+- In Python, the reduce() function is defined in the functools module.
+One must type 'from functools import reduce' before attempting to use the reduce function.
+- The reduce() function receives two arguments, a function and an iterable.
+However, it doesn't return another iterable, instead it returns a single value.
+- The reduce function is used to apply a particular function, passed in its argument, to all elements of the iterable, also passed in its argument.

 ```commandline
 from functools import reduce